kahunacohen/real-world-fp/README.md

 Let's imagine we have data representing employees.
 We would like to:

-* Count the number of active employees
+* Return the number of active employees
 * Generate a CSV table of each active employee and the total amount of paychecks for the year.

 The data looks like this: